zenorocha/wedocs/intro/custom-domains.md

 ## Configuring DNS for subdomains

-After configuring the custom domains on the Project Settings, you must point your DNS to the project WeDeploy domain.
+After configuring the custom domains on the Project Settings, you must point your DNS record to the project WeDeploy domain.
 You can configure your subdomain as a new CNAME record with your DNS provider.
-If you're not sure about how to configure your subdomain as a CNAME record, visit your DNS provider documentation page.
+If you're not sure about how to configure CNAME records for subdomains, visit your DNS provider's documentation page.

 <table class="table">
   <tr>